wI2L/kubectl-vpa-recommendation/README.md

 ### How to interpret the output?

 The columns `% CPU DIFF` and `% MEMORY DIFF` represents the percentage of increase/decrease for the request in terms of the recommendation.

-For example, if the request is 4 CPU (4000m), and the recommendation is only 1 CPU (1000m), the difference is +300%.
+For example, if a request value is set to 4 CPU (4000m), and the recommendation is only 1 CPU (1000m), the difference printed is `+300%`.
 As a rule of thumb, you can think of positive values as "overcommitment"  and negative values as "under commitment".

 ### Demo